Code-Institute-Submissions/blockjarvis-ciproject4_NovResub/README.md

 2. As a Frequent User, I want to try my image on the product.
     - On try your design, the user can try some text and upload image to test on a t-shirt model.
     - You can resize the image and the text input.
+3. As a Frequent User, I want to read the blog.
+    - You can check all the posts on blog page and click on it to individualy read.

 ### Admin Goals
 1. As an Admin User, I want to delete and edit products.
     - The admin can delete or entirely edit the product.
 2. As an Admin User, I want to add more products by category.
+3. As an Admin User, I want to manage a blog.
+    - The admin can delete, edit or add new posts on blog page.
+4. As an Admin User, I want to manage order details.
+    - The admin can check the submitted order details, check all the details by order and delete it.

 ### Issues
 - Had an issue with Procfile during the deployment to Heroku, file was saved as UTF-16, changed to UTF-8 to fix it.